County Road 186 (Delta County, Michigan)

 County Road 186 (CR 186, Co.
 Rd.
 186) is a primary county road in Delta County, Michigan, that runs along Brampton 27.5 Road from M-35 in Brampton to US Highway 2/US Highway 41 (US 2/US 41) at Rapid River.
 The roadway was previously a state highway called M-186 from 1932 until July 1939, when it was transferred by the Michigan State Highway Department (MSHD) to the control of the Delta County Road Commission (DCRC).
 The commission initially refused to accept jurisdiction of the roadway for nearly seven months, resulting in an orphan road that was not being maintained by any agency until the legal dispute was settled.

 Route description

 CR 186 starts at an intersection with M-35 in Brampton Township just north of the community of Brampton and runs eastward through woodlands along Brampton 27.5 Road.
 The roadway curves northward around a bend in the Days River and then turns southeasterly.
 CR 186 passes to the south of Brampton Lake before turning due east into Rapid River.
 The road turns 90° south along a segment of South 75 Road to terminate an at intersection with US 2/US 41 just west of the intersection where those two highways merge in Rapid River.
+Most of the length of the roadway is in the Escanaba River State Forest.